How to protect yourself and others from COVID-19

 Wear a face mask

-In places where COVID-19 is spreading, wearing a face mask in public helps protect other people from possible infection with COVID-19.
-Other people ...
+In places where respiratory viruses are spreading, wearing a face mask in public helps protect other people from possible infection with viruses such...

 - Avoid poorly ventilated indoor spaces and crowded areas, even if you are vaccinated.
-If you are indoors, open windows to help bring in outdoor air, if possible.
+If you are indoors, open windows and doors and use fans to help bring in outdoor air, when possible.
+Use a portable high-efficiency particulate air (HEPA) cleaner.
 Spending time outdoors or in well-ventilated spaces can help reduce your exposure to respiratory droplets.

 - COVID-19 tests can help prevent the spread to others.
-You can use COVID-19 self-tests at home and get quick results whether or not you have been vaccinated or have symptoms.
+You can use COVID-19 self-tests at home and get quick results whether or not you have symptoms.

 COVID-19 tests